norvessan-data/analysis_portfolio/README.md

 ## Conclusion
 - Overall, the inflation spikes caused by 2022 crisis showed only limited recovery, with only a few categories even showing a price decrease, raising concerns that prices may not flatten out in the long-term.
 - The analysis highlighted that regular households were especially vulnerable to price fluctuations, as essential goods purchased daily were among the most highly inflated categories.
 - However, despite seemingly long-term prices increase, the inflation seems to be stabilized over most of the categories, at least.
+- The analysis revealed that Austria experienced a period of stable and low inflation between 2016–2021, even through the COVID-19 pandemic.
+However, the war in Ukraine and the energy crisis triggered a sharp inflation spike in 2022, which persisted into 2023 before easing in 2024.

+- Essential categories such as food, housing, and transport were the primary drivers of inflation, accounting for the largest share of the increase.
+This indicates that regular households suffered the strongest burden, as these goods and services are unavoidable daily expenses.

+- While some categories, particularly energy (gas, heat, and fuels), showed partial price declines in 2024, most essential goods did not revert to pre-crisis levels.
+Instead, they remained elevated, suggesting that the crisis has led to a structural increase in living costs.

+- The limited recovery raises concerns that inflationary pressures may not fully flatten in the long term.
+Even with overall inflation easing in 2024, household vulnerability remains high, particularly among lower-income groups who spend more on essentials.

+- Overall, the findings highlight the importance of policy interventions (e.g., targeted subsidies, energy relief, or food price stabilization measures) to protect households from lasting effects of inflation shocks.